Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_embedding_notes.md

 - for HI2 it becomes extremely extended near the horizon, because the pure `HPC` plane itself has a native singular blow-up there

-So `HPC` is a good intermediate representation and is also the basis of a native bounded JHV display mode, but it does not by itself solve the ortho embedding problem for very wide fields.
+`HPC` is therefore a good intermediate representation and is also the basis of a native bounded JHV display mode, but it does not by itself solve the ortho embedding problem for very wide fields.